Li-Yorke chaos on fuzzy dynamical systems: Li-Yorke chaos on fuzzy dynamical systems

-Noticing that when $(K,L)$ is a LY, MLY, D1, \D{1}, D2, \D{2} or a D3 pair for~$\com{f}$ and~$d_H$ then one necessarily has that $K \neq L$, and having obtained \eqref{eq:d_infty} and \eqref{eq:rho}, we can proceed with the proof of:
+To prove (b), (c), and (d), we will use Lemma~\ref{Lem:estimations}.
+Actually, notice that when $(K,L)$ is a LY, MLY, D1, \D{1}, D2, \D{2} or a D3 pair for~$\com{f}$ and~$d_H$, then one necessarily has that $K \neq L$.
+Thus: